 HOMEWORK - Effective classroom participation and learning is a result of motivation and interest in various subjects.
 One method of motivating is the assignment of homework that prepares students for new work and reinforces skills already acquired.
 Both short and long-term homework assignments will be systematically assigned.
 The homework policy for each academic area varies, and will be reflected in the course syllabus given at the start of each school year.
-In order to allow for students to have an opportunity to relax over winter, February, and spring breaks, there will be no homework assigned.
+No homework will be assigned over winter, February, or spring breaks.